 Accidents happen suddenly.
 In an instant there’s a lot more to cope with.
 You or your family shouldn’t have extra financial worries.
 Accidental Death & Dismemberment (AD&D) Insurance can help relieve the financial burden while you or your family recovers or rebuilds.

 - Savings on the insurance you need, thanks to group pricing

-- Disappearing premiums If you’re totally disabled1 while covered before age 652, your coverage continues, but you don’t have to pay the premiums as long as you remain totally disabled.
+- Disappearing premiums: If you’re totally disabled1 before you turn 652, your coverage continues, but you don’t have to pay the premiums as long as you remain totally disabled

 You're eligible if you are:

 - a member in good standing with your association

 - between the ages of 18 and 65 (coverage ends on member’s 70th birthday)

 Meet the criteria?
 You can get AD&D Insurance for: